Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Abstract

 \section{Abstract}

-This paper considers an under-explored Graph Anomaly Detection (GAD) task, namely open-set GAD, which aims to detect anomalous nodes using a small number of labelled training normal and anomaly nodes (known as seen anomalies) that cannot illustrate all possible inference-time abnormalities.
-The task has attracted growing attention due to the availability of anomaly prior knowledge from the label information that can help to substantially reduce detection errors.
-However, current methods tend to over-emphasise fitting the seen anomalies, leading to a weak generalisation ability to detect unseen anomalies, i.e., those that are not illustrated by the labelled anomaly nodes.
-Further, they were introduced to handle Euclidean data, failing to effectively capture important non-Euclidean features for GAD.
-In this work, we propose a novel open-set GAD approach, namely \underline{n}ormal \underline{s}tructure \underline{reg}ularisation (NSReg), to leverage the rich normal graph structure embedded in the labelled nodes to tackle the aforementioned two issues.
-In particular, NSReg trains an anomaly-discriminative supervised graph anomaly detector, with a plug-and-play regularisation term to enforce compact, semantically-rich representations of normal nodes.
-To this end, the regularisation is designed to differentiate various types of normal nodes, including labelled normal nodes that are connected in their local neighbourhood, and those that are not connected.
-By doing so, it helps incorporate strong normality into the supervised anomaly detector learning, mitigating their overfitting to the seen anomalies.
-Extensive empirical results on real-world datasets demonstrate the superiority of our proposed NSReg for open-set GAD.
+This paper considers an important Graph Anomaly Detection (GAD) task, namely open-set GAD, which aims to train a detection model using a small number of normal and anomaly nodes (referred to as \textit{seen anomalies}) to detect both seen anomalies and \textit{unseen anomalies} (\ie, anomalies that cannot be illustrated the training anomalies).
+Those labelled training data provide crucial prior knowledge about abnormalities for GAD models, enabling substantially reduced detection errors.
+However, current supervised GAD methods tend to over-emphasise fitting the seen anomalies, leading to many errors of detecting the unseen anomalies as normal nodes.
+Further, existing open-set AD models were introduced to handle Euclidean data, failing to effectively capture discriminative features from graph structure and node attributes for GAD.
+In this work, we propose a novel open-set GAD approach, namely \textit{\underline{n}ormal \underline{s}tructure \underline{reg}ularisation} (\textbf{NSReg}), to achieve generalised detection ability to unseen anomalies, while maintaining its effectiveness on detecting seen anomalies.
+The key idea in NSReg is to introduce a regularisation term that enforces the learning of compact, semantically-rich representations of normal nodes based on their structural relations to other nodes.
+When being optimised with supervised anomaly detection losses, the regularisation term helps incorporate strong normality into the modelling, and thus, it effectively avoids overfitting the seen anomalies and learns a better normality decision boundary, largely reducing the false negatives of detecting unseen anomalies as normal.
+Extensive empirical results on seven real-world datasets show that NSReg significantly outperforms state-of-the-art competing methods by at least 14\% AUC-ROC on the unseen anomaly classes and by 10\% AUC-ROC on all anomaly classes.